 Most of the good ideas have already been done, or can’t be owned authentically.
 That’s the trick… finding a conceptual framework that honestly fits with your product or service offering.
 (BNBranding can help you with that.)

 Many big brands don’t own an idea at all.
 JCPenny, or JCP as they’d like us to say, doesn’t own an idea.
 They’re trying desperately to be younger, cooler and more hip than they used to be, but the name change and the slick new execution of of their print advertising doesn’t make up for the lack of a relevant idea.

 Whether you’re selling insurance or chewing gum, building a brand begins with a simple idea.

 Anybody can borrow some money, hang up a shingle and start their own business.
-But the companies that last, and become iconic brands, almost always start with a clearly defined, highly demonstrable idea that goes beyond just the product or service.
+But the companies that last — the ones that become iconic brands — almost always start with a clearly defined, highly demonstrable idea that goes beyond just the product or service.